How to use GraphQL API with generated TypeScript Types?

 On top of that, GraphQL can also be “inconsistent” as the queries can be all different for each situation.
 TypeScript, with its powerful Type system (and Utility Types), can bring consistency and robustness by reusing the GraphQL schema.
 You can compose as many subtypes as you want to match your GraphQL queries.

 GraphQL APIs use schema definition language (SDL) to describe all types.
-You should still make sure your client application does not contain any type errors.
-There is a GraphQL Code Generator for converting GraphQL schema to a TypeScript file with all type definitions for your client application.
+You should still make sure your client application does not contain any type of errors.
+There is a GraphQL Code Generator for converting GraphQL schema to a TypeScript file with all types of definitions for your client application.

 [newsletter]Join Crystallize newsletter!